 The first thing I noticed was that the color of my boba drink was much lighter than the one shown on the box.
-The box showed a caramel brown boba drink while mine was in between a tan and white color.
+The box showed a caramel brown boba drink, while mine was between a tan and white color.

-I originally thought I added too much milk and I remade the drink with exactly one cup as per the instructions.
-It didn’t change much and the color was still nowhere near the color of the box.
+I originally thought I added too much milk, so I remade the drink with exactly one cup per the instructions.
+It didn’t change much, and the color was still nowhere near the color of the boba from the box.

 Chewy Tapioca Balls

-It didn’t bring that super strong brown sugar flavor but is still very tasty nonetheless.
+It didn’t bring that super strong brown sugar flavor but it is still very tasty nonetheless.

 Instant Boba Taste Hacks

-Sometimes boba drinks can be overly sweet, but that isn’t the case with Boba Bams Instant Packs.
-The ratio of sugar to milk was acceptable, and those who prefer a more mild sweetness will have the option to add additional milk.
+Sometimes boba drinks can be overly sweet, but that isn’t the case with Costco’s Instant Packs.
+The sugar to milk ratio was acceptable, and those who prefer a more mild sweetness will have the option to add more milk.

-The nice thing about creating a boba drink at home, is the ability to truly customize the drink to my taste.
+The nice thing about creating a boba drink at home is the ability to truly customize the drink to your taste.

 If you like a little more sweetness, you can add sweeteners or even different flavors in syrup or powder form.
-Chocolate or hazelnut would be excellent additions to this homemade instant boba.
+Chocolate or hazelnut would be excellent additions to this Costco instant boba.